 That was all about B.Com, and we discussed in-depth B.Com and the job opportunities after B.Com.
 We also discussed the best courses after B.Com and highlighted the reasons you should opt for a particular course over another.
 It all comes down to your preferences.
 If you want to make money, just go for some certification courses or professional courses.
 If you really want to go in-depth in your subject, then you should do post-graduation courses.

-It is always recommended to get some additional certificate courses after B.Com so that it increases your skills and you will have better job opportunities.
+It is always recommended to get some additional certificate courses after increasing your skills and have better job opportunities.
 I hope this article will help you in deciding the right course or career path for you.